MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-process.md

 ![Process overage](media/capacity-utilization/overage-unattended.png)

 ### How to fix process and unattended RPA capacity overage?
-When some unattended machines are in overage, the **Fix capacity button** appears in the 'Process and unattended capacity insights' card:
+When some unattended machines are in overage, the **Fix capacity button** appears in the 'Unattended capacity insights' card:

 |Fix capacity - Button|
 |-------|